Campaign of the Month: October 2017

 Who’s in the group and what players is the game looking for?

 Hi there!
 My name’s Calder (pronounced “Call-der”), thanks for your interest in the game.
-I’m a ~30-year-old RPG geek who’s been gaming on and off since 2008 and GMing Blood & Bourbon since 2015.
-Of the game’s current three players, Pete, Emily, and Aly are around the same age and RPG experience level.
-We have another player, Sam, who’s around a decade older and sometimes able to join us during summers.
-We’re looking for another to player to bring into our gaming group.
+I’m a 31-year-old RPG geek who’s been gaming on and off since 2008.
+The game currently has three players named Pete, Emily, and Allison who are around the same age and RPG experience levels.
+We’re not currently searching for new players, but if any should fall into our lap, the group has room for another one or two.
 Newbies and veterans are equally welcome: Pete and several prior players were brand new to the World of Darkness when they first joined.

-B&B has been around for seven years (as of this 2022 writing) and produced thousands of pages of text logs.
+B&B has been around for eight years (as of this 2023 writing) and produced thousands of pages of text logs.
 Our chronicle is geared towards fixative nerds who seek to emulate series like A Song of Ice and Fire and Malazan Book of the Fallen in depth and complexity.
 All of the PCs have grown and evolved over years-long story arcs and made significant impacts upon the setting.
-Everyone involved has put a lot of blood and sweat into the chronicle, and we’re looking for new people who share our level of passion, enthusiasm, and desire to get involved with something for the long haul.
-I have no plans to end the chronicle anytime soon.
+Everyone involved has put a lot of blood and sweat into the chronicle, and ideal new players will share our level of passion, enthusiasm, and desire to get involved with something for the long haul.
+There are no plans to end the chronicle anytime soon.

 And just to be clear about what our game is not, B&B is a terrible game for someone looking for a more “beer and pretzels” or casual pick-me-up experience.